-Built for retailers, an order management system is a technology that helps track orders across commerce channels.
+Built for retailers, an order management system (OMS) is a technology that helps track orders across commerce channels.
 The system helps with order processing and order fulfillment.
-It also allows companies to streamline the fulfillment process so that retailers can better manage inventory availability, improve warehouse management, and bolster customer communications.
+It also allows companies to streamline the fulfillment process to better manage inventory, improve warehouse management, and bolster customer comms.

-Some order management systems track orders for brick-and-mortar retailers across their stores.
-Other order management systems track orders from an online store and in the retailer’s app.
+Some order management systems track orders for brick-and-mortar retailers across stores.
+Other order management software tracks orders from an online store and in the retailer’s app.
 And others still, like “omnichannel” order management systems, help companies organize, streamline and fulfill orders across channels.

 How Does an OMS Work?

-An OMS acts much like the foreman on a construction site, with centralized visibility and information on orders at its control.
+In short, an OMS acts much like the foreman on a construction site, with centralized visibility on orders at its control.
 The system houses the “blueprints” of the retailer’s operations, including each order touchpoint across online and in-store, and all fulfillment centers, including distribution centers and warehouses.
-The OMS has a complex understanding of each step that needs to happen for each order to be managed effectively, not just individually, but on the whole: the orchestration of inventory management, the selection of the best fulfillment center for each order, the providing of insights to help retailers keep fulfillment costs down, and the delivery of the best possible customer experience.
+The OMS has a complex understanding of each step that needs to happen for each order to be managed effectively, not just individually, but on the whole: the orchestration of inventory management, the selection of the best fulfillment center for each order, the providing of insights to help retailers keep fulfillment costs down, and the delivery of the best possible CX.

-Order management systems integrate with other retail technologies and systems in order to keep the entire retail system unified and organized.
+Order management systems integrate with other technologies in order to keep the entire retail system unified.
 They pull in inventory information, order data from POS systems in-store and from ecommerce systems, and push information out to logistics services, delivery services, and customer communication technologies like email and content management systems.

-The more modern and open the OMS is, the better it can integrate with these systems and offer flexibility for the retailer to customize their order management solution to fit their business.
+The more modern and open the order management software, the better it can integrate with these systems.
+And the better it can offer flexibility for the retailer to customize their order management solution to fit their business.

 Benefits of an Order Management System